 As a busy college student, I questioned how useful an internship would be for me.
-I had to complete one as part of my coursework so the decision was effectively taken out of my hands but most people don’t fully realise just how important internships can be once you leave college.
+I had to complete one as part of my coursework so the decision was effectively taken out of my hands but most people don’t fully realise just how important internships can be once you graduate.

 Not only do they give you a great opportunity to learn more about your personal career goals and interests, but you also get the chance to develop the knowledge, skills and most importantly experience that you’ll need to be successful.
 Here are four ways that internship experiences could potentially benefit you not only right now, but in the future too:

-1. Get experience in your chosen field
+1. Getting experience in your chosen field

 College work and projects are great and hugely beneficial in some contexts but when good academic achievements are paired with relevant internship experience, you have a very real competitive advantage over other candidates when you’re looking for jobs.